High from Delaware

 Sober thoughts on St. Patrick’s Day

+I say this not to judge the drinkers.
+I get it.
+I’ve done it.
 I’d just prefer to spend my St. Patrick’s Day smoking green instead of wearing it at the bar.

 The Lotus Eaters

-Sitting in the corner of Mr. Perrone’s 9th grade, Honors English class, we’d pass each other notes, handfuls of which I still have saved in a frayed, decades-old Victoria’s Secret box.
-There are the snarky one-liners about the class know-it-all; the fear we harbored for the wobbly barstool upon which our sweet, fat teacher would sit; the exchanges that said nothing and everything about life at 13.
+I loved him before the drugs.
+Sitting in the corner of Mr. Perrone’s 9th grade Honors English, we’d pass each other notes, handfuls of which I still have saved in a frayed, decades-old Victoria’s Secret box.
+There are snarky one-liners about the class know-it-all; the fear we harbored for the wobbly barstool upon which our fat teacher would sit; the exchanges that said nothing and everything about life at 13.

 When I try to pinpoint the exact moment I fell in love with Mr. D, I return to that classroom.
 We had finished the first half of The Odyssey, and from his precarious perch, Mr. Perrone asked us which of Odysseus’ challenges had been the most dangerous.